 4. La Fortaleza

 La Fortaleza is the home of the governor of Puerto Rico, and it’s the most palatial of all the governors’ mansions in our nation.
-That’s because it was built between 1533 and 1540 as a fort to defend San Juan harbor; in fact, it’s the oldest continuously used executive mansion in the Western Hemisphere.
+That’s because it was built between 1533 and 1540 as a fort to defend San Juan harbor; it’s the oldest continuously used executive mansion in the Western Hemisphere.

 Like the structures described above, it’s part of the La Fortaleza and San Juan National Historic Site and UNESCO World Heritage Site.
 It’s a fort, but it also includes formal living quarters.
 Visitors can tour it on guided walking tours offered on weekdays.
 It’s quite beautiful, is worth checking out, and is one of the best things to see in San Juan, even if you don’t have time to venture inside.

 5. Caparra Archaeological Site

 Everything in Old San Juan is old (it’s in the name if you were ever wondering), but if you want to go back in history even further, you should check out the Caparra Archaeological Site.
 These ruins are the site of Juan Ponce de León’s first settlement in the early 1500s.

 This was the first place European settlers tried to call home in Puerto Rico.
 At its peak, about three hundred people lived in Caparra.
 Still, by the 1520s, they relocated to where Old San Juan is today due to challenges such as attacks by the indigenous people and the impracticalities of being too far from the ocean.